The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

-A \emph{vehicular route} is a simple path from node $0$ to $2n+1$ using exclusively arcs in $A_{V}$.
-A \emph{pedestrian route}, also called \emph{walking path}, is a simple path from $i\in C_-$ to $j\in C_+$ consisting of an alternating sequence of arcs in sets $A_S$ and $A_W$.
-A \emph{feasible service route for a pollster} is defined as a simple path from $0$ to $2n+1$ linking pedestrian routes with segments of vehicular routes.
-Thus, at every node $i$, a pollster stays $t_{i,i+n}$ units of time to accomplish a task respecting the maximum daily duty length.
-At last, a \emph{feasible daily plan} consists in different feasible service routes synced according to the duration of each pedestrian and vehicular route, and any sequence of feasible daily plans forms an \emph{aggregated daily plan}.
+A \emph{vehicular route} is a simple path from node \(0\) to \(2n+1\) using exclusively arcs in \(A_V\).
+A \emph{pedestrian route}, also called a \emph{walking path}, is a simple path from \(i \in C_-\) to \(j \in C_+\) consisting of an alternating sequence of arcs in the sets \(A_S\) and \(A_W\).
+A \emph{feasible service route for a pollster} is defined as a simple path from \(0\) to \(2n+1\) linking pedestrian routes with segments of vehicular routes.
+Thus, at every node \(i\), a pollster spends \(t_{i,i+n}\) units of time to accomplish a task, while respecting the maximum daily duty length.
+Finally, a \emph{feasible daily plan} consists of different feasible service routes synced according to the duration of each pedestrian and vehicular route, and any sequence of feasible daily plans forms an \emph{aggregated daily plan}.

-The Integrated Vehicle and Pollster Routing Problem (\problema) consists in finding an aggregated daily plan to visit every node $i\in C$ exactly once at minimum cost.
-This plan must hire at most $|K|$ vehicles of capacity $Q$ and $|E|$ pollsters in no more than $|S|$ days.
-The {\problema} is $\mathcal{NP}$ -- hard as proved in the following theorem.
+The Integrated Vehicle and Pollster Routing Problem (\problema) consists of finding an aggregated daily plan to visit every node \(i \in C\) exactly once at minimum cost.
+This plan must hire at most \(|K|\) vehicles with capacity \(Q\) and \(|E|\) pollsters within no more than \(|S|\) days.
+The {\problema} is {\NP}--hard, as proved in the following theorem.